adam-rms/.github/.github/pull_request_template.md

 >
 > If the UI is being changed, please provide screenshots.

-### References

-> Include any links supporting this change such as a:
->
-> - GitHub Issue/PR number addressed or fixed
-> - Link to a security advisory
-> - Link to a security vulnerability
-> - StackOverflow post
-> - Support ticket thread
-> - Related pull requests/issues from other repos
->
-> If there are no references, simply delete this section.

-### Testing
+### GitHub Issue Reference

-> Describe how this can be tested by reviewers.
-Be specific about anything not tested and reasons why.
-If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
->
-> Please include any manual steps for testing end-to-end or functionality not covered by unit/integration tests.
->
-> Also include details of the environment this PR was developed in (language/platform/browser version).
+> Include the Github issue for this PR here

-- [ ] This change adds test coverage for new/changed/fixed functionality

 ### Checklist

+- [ ] I accept the contributor license agreement for this repository.
-- [ ] I have added documentation for new/changed functionality in this PR or in the documentation repo
+- [ ] I have added documentation for new/changed functionality in this PR or in the documentation repo.
+- [ ] I have updated the API documentation for any routes changed, within each api file.
-- [ ] All active GitHub checks for tests, formatting, and security are passing
+- [ ] All active GitHub checks for tests, formatting, and security are passing.
-- [ ] The correct base branch is being used, if not `main`
+- [ ] The correct base branch is being used, if not `main`.